vvaezian/vvaezian.github.io/Programming Languages/PostgreSQL.md

 ### TODO
 - [ ] check the multi-valued data types `array`, `jsonb` and `tsvector`.

+### Remarks
-*Postgres commands get converted to lower-case and then evaluated.
+- Postgres commands get converted to lower-case and then evaluated.
 To force case sensetivity we need to wrap the names in double-quotes.
 E.g. the command `select * from myTable` tries to get data from the table `mytable` (which is different from the table `myTable`.*